Traumatic Brain Injury and Pituitary Hormones

 Flora Hammond, M.D.

-Dr. Hammond is the Director of Research at the Carolinas Health Care in Charlotte, NC.
-She also serves as Principal Investigator and Director of CIR’s Traumatic Brain Injury Model System program funded by the National Institute of Disability Rehabilitation and Research.
+Dr. Hammond is the Chairman of Physical Medicine and Rehabilitation at of Medicine and Chief of Medical Affairs at the Rehabilitation Hospital of Indiana.
 Much of her research on traumatic brain injury has focused on outcome prediction, post-traumatic irritability, depression, relationships, and motor and cognitive recovery over time.

 She graduated from the Tulane University School of Medicine in 1990 in New Orleans, LA.
 Her Physical Medicine and Rehabilitation residency was done at Baylor College of Medicine.
 Dr. Hammond earned a Brain Injury Fellowship at the Rehabilitation Institute of Michigan in Detroit, Michigan.
 She is a diplomat of the American Board of Physical Medicine and Rehabilitation.
 She has served as an invited participant to both the Aspen Conference and Galveston Brain Injury Conference (brain injury think tanks).
 Her excellence in research, teaching, and administration were acknowledged by her receipt of the 2001 Young Academician Award from the Association of Academic Physiatrists (AAP), and the 2001 AAP Best Faculty Paper Presentation Award.

 Rhona Shapiro is an experienced nursing educator and clinician.
 She specializes in adult growth hormone deficiency and in traumatic brain injury and pituitary deficiency.

 An experienced educator, she has also served as nursing faculty in a community college setting.
 A member of the Endocrine Nurses’ Society, Ms Shapiro is an experienced clinician in both acute care and home care settings.